Why Our Work Is

 Who We Serve | NEF serves a target market of traditionally disadvantaged small businesses, including those owned by people of color, low-income people, women and veterans.

-Supporting Financial Empowerment and Alleviating Poverty.
+Supporting Financial Empowerment

 With multiple microprograms developing across Nebraska in the early 1990s, the state needed an organization to assist in procuring grant and loan funds to meet long-term operational and lending needs.
 Nebraska Enterprise Fund (NEF) launched in 1994.